scrabbletank/farhome-rules/rulesdoc.md

 You can speak with animals.
 You know the spell _Animal Messenger_ without needing to prepare it and you may cast it without a codex and without spending mana.

+#### Force of Earth
+*Requires proficiency in a spell school, 9th level*

+Spells you cast that knock back or move creatures push them one additional tile.
+Spells you cast that deal physical damage deal and extra wound die.

 #### Stone Skin
 *Requires 5th Level*